InnuendoPi/MQTTDevice4/README.md

 Firmware update from MQTTDevice2: Update -> file upload -> Firmware -> MQTTDevice4.ino.bin
 Firmware update MQTTDevice2 version 2.3 or earlier (SPIFFS) is not possible.
 Reflash your device.

+Please note:
+All firmware versions 4.x are dedicated to MQTTDevice4.
+MQTTDevice4 can ONLY operate with CBPi4!
+If you are using CBPi3 please use MQTTDevice2 and firmware version 2.x

 ## Documentation

 A detailed documentation is available on github pages: <https://innuendopi.github.io/MQTTDevice4/>